-Access to clean, safe drinking water is a health and human rights issue.
+Access to clean, safe water to drink is a health and human rights issue.
 Without a concerted effort to improve Canada’s deficient water standards, Canadians will continue to be put at unnecessary risk.
 Our lack of strong, legally-binding national water standards also perpetuates inequity in water quality across the country, particularly in rural and First Nations communities.

 A win would mean that anywhere in the country, people could be confident that the water coming out of their taps is safe to drink.
 Water quality would be well-monitored across the country and municipalities and provinces would apply the highest standards of source water protection and microbiological water treatment.

 Check out our video to learn why Canada’s drinking water needs to be protected at its source:

 Read all of our Waterproof reports

 Waterproof: Canada’s first national drinking water report card

 Waterproof 2 – Canada’s drinking water report card

 Waterproof 3 – Canada’s drinking water report card